-The historic Synod on the Amazon starts this week in Rome.
-For our Theology team, Harriet Paterson finds out the hopes of people at the heart of the story.
+An historic Synod on the Amazon took place in Rome in October 2019.
+For our Theology team, Harriet Paterson investigated the hopes of people at the heart of the story.

 “This Synod revolves around life: the life of the Amazon territory and its peoples, the life of the Church, the life of the planet.”Instrumentum Laboris #8

-Pope Francis has invited the Church, and the world, to contemplate the fragile situation of the Amazon biome and its traditional peoples.
-This year’s disastrous rise in deliberate forest fires across Brazil underlines the urgency of his call.
+In 2019, Pope Francis invited the Church, and the world, to contemplate the fragile situation of the Amazon biome and its traditional peoples.
+The disastrous rise in deliberate forest fires across Brazil at the time underlined the urgency of his call.

-As 300 bishops and Church leaders gather in Rome for the Amazon Synod, indigenous leaders will walk amongst them, bringing stories of resistance, but also of persecution, poverty and cultural loss.
+As 300 bishops and Church leaders gathered in Rome for the Amazon Synod, indigenous leaders walked among them, bringing stories of resistance, but also of persecution, poverty and cultural loss.

-For decades CAFOD has worked for human and environmental rights in Amazonia, so we feel excited that people who are so often persecuted or ignored are being heard on the world stage.
+For decades CAFOD has worked for human and environmental rights in Amazonia, so we were excited that people who are so often persecuted or ignored were being heard on the world stage.

 Pope Francis heard our cry

-Teacher and painter Yesica will be one of the specially selected indigenous representatives at the Synod.
+Teacher and painter Yesica was one of the specially selected indigenous representatives at the Synod.
 She felt incredibly lucky to meet Pope Francis during his 2018 visit to Peru, when she implored him to defend the indigenous people:

 “He was moved by the Amazon.
 I think the Synod is the Catholic Church’s response to the Amazonian people’s cry.
 For me, the Synod means hope, reflection and dialogue.
 It will give visibility to the problems we are facing.